 Also, you may consider adopting a pet (if your situation allows for one).
 Studies have found that petting and playing with pets can lower blood pressure and heart rate.

 If you care for a loved one and think you may be at risk for caregiver burnout or compassion fatigue, we can help.
-We’ll match your loved one with a qualified caregiver so you can take a respite break.
+We’ll match your loved one with a qualified caregiver so that you can take a respite break.

 - Compassion Fatigue: Coping with Secondary Traumatic Stress …. https://www.ojp.gov/ncjrs/virtual-library/abstracts/compassion-fatigue-coping-secondary-traumatic-stress-disorder-those